 Aside from bone health, vitamin D also plays an integral role in tons of other bodily processes.
 The development and maintenance of the nervous system requires vitamin D, and a lack of adequate vitamin D is associated with a greater incidence of depression and irritability.
 Skeletal muscle formation and upkeep also requires vitamin D. Low levels of vitamin D are correlated with muscle weakness, slower reaction times and impaired coordination.4 Testosterone, weight maintenance, sleep quality, and inflammation are all connected to adequate vitamin D levels.

-Here's your winning strategy to remain optimal all year long strategy:
+Here's your winning strategy on how to optimize your vitamin D levels all year long

 - Get 20 minutes of untainted sunshine on your skin each day